About Us

 Our Approach

-Elevate Math Wyoming aims to address the local need for additional math intervention support and enrichment by leveraging the skills of private math tutors, volunteers, mentors and a collaboration with the Teton County School District to provide effective and equitable math support both in and out of the classroom.
-We are currently fundraising to support the following proposed programming, with launch dates in October 2025:
+Elevate Math Wyoming aims to address the local need for additional math support and enrichment by leveraging the skills of math tutors, volunteers, mentors and a collaboration with the Teton County School District to provide effective and equitable math support both in and out of the classroom.
+Our 2025/2026 school year programming includes:

 • 1-1 tutoring services for math intervention, acceleration and enrichment.

-• In-class skilled support in Teton County’s highest-needs middle and high school public math classrooms.
+• In-class skilled support for Teton County School District’s high-needs middle and high school public math classrooms.

-• After-school, year-long, elementary group support to practice core math concepts with fun, interactive games.
+• After-school, volunteer-driven, elementary programming at “After the Bell” to practice core math concepts and develop number sense with fun, interactive games.

-• Spring math intensive pilot programs to provide acceleration/enrichment to eligible elementary students and targeted intervention services prior to entering middle school.
+• Spring math intensive pilot programs to provide extension and enrichment to “advanced” elementary students and targeted support to students in-need prior to entering middle school.

-• Library of research-based math resources and supplies for all program tutors and collaborators.
+• Access to training and a library of research-based math resources and supplies for all program tutors and collaborators.

 • Mentorship program pairing rising STEM stars with industry professionals.

-Elevate Math Wyoming will offer all programming free of cost and use a weighted lottery process to prioritize students with the highest needs.
+Elevate Math Wyoming offers all programming free of cost and uses a weighted lottery process to prioritize students with the highest needs.

 Learn more about our proposed programming, get involved or donate to our fundraising campaign.